 How to wash a fabric bath mat in the washing machine

 Step 1: Place your bath mats inside of the washing machine and add some towels that you need to be washed too.

-Step 3: When done washing, place your bath mats either in the dryer or outside in the shade for them to dry.
+Step 3: When done washing, place your mats either in the dryer or outside in the shade for them to dry.
 Having them out in the sun will make them dry quicker, but the color will eventually start to fade.
 Also, if they have rubber backings then it may be best to avoid the dryer.

 How to clean a diatomite bath mat